aosabook/500lines/web-server/web-server.markdown

 The status phrase repeats that information in a human-readable phrase like "OK" or "not found".

-For the purposes of this chapter there are only two other things we need to know about HTTP The first is that it is *stateless*: each request is handled on its own, and the server doesn't remember anything between one request and the next.
+For the purposes of this chapter there are only two other things we need to know about HTTP.

+The first is that it is *stateless*: each request is handled on its own, and the server doesn't remember anything between one request and the next.
 If an application wants to keep track of something like a user's identity, it must do so itself.

-The usual way to do this is with a cookie, which is just a short character string that the server sends to the client, and the client later returns to the server.
+The usual way to do this is with a cookie, which is a short character string that the server sends to the client, and the client later returns to the server.
 When a user signs in,
 the server creates a new cookie, stores it in a database,